antrea-io/antrea/docs/antrea-network-policy.md

 ```

 **Note**: `NamespaceDefaultLabelName` feature gate is scheduled to be removed in K8s v1.24, thereby
-ensuring that labeling Namespaces by their name cannot be disabled.
+ensuring that labeling Namespaces by their name cannot be deactivated.

 ### K8s clusters with version 1.20 and below